vikator88/axpo-challenge/README.md

 Why is the first option (background task) better?

-1. Avoids blocking the loop: In the first option, if the use case takes longer than the interval, the next execution will be delayed.
+1. Avoids blocking the loop: In the secon option, if the use case takes longer than the interval, the next execution will be delayed.

     - This can cause drift and prevent timely executions.

-2. Ensures periodic execution: The second option always triggers the execution at the correct interval, even if the previous one is still running.
+2. Ensures periodic execution: The first option always triggers the execution at the correct interval, even if the previous one is still running.

 3. Parallel execution: If needed, multiple executions can overlap without delaying the next scheduled run.